Roche/DCADevOpsTechAssessment/Instructions.md

 	4.a Make it compile
 	4.b Make all Unit tests green

-5. You should push the changes to your own repository in Azure Devops, not to the github acccount 5.a Use GitFlow branching strategy
+5. You should push the changes to your own repository in Azure Devops, not to the github acccount.
+Make the repository public in your Azure DevOps account.
+	5.a Use GitFlow branching strategy
 	5.b Add a build policy in the PR (When the pipeline is ready, see 6) 5.c Follow best practiques